 |b.
 What activities and measures, if any, will be taken to reassure the public of adequate preparedness.|

 |Train in the increment of need specific to NWPA shipments||The narrative should accurately and completely describe: a.
 How each proposed activity is specific to the NWPA shipments.|

 |b.
 How the training will be integrated with assistance received from other DOE programs or Federal agencies for radioactive materials transportation preparedness.|

 |Assess level of preparedness after training, exercises, and technical assistance||The narrative should accurately and completely describe: a.
 How the applicant will assess their level of preparedness after conducting the proposed activities.
 The proposed assessment should measure readiness against the objectives described in the applicant's project narrative.|

 |b.
 How the applicant will assess how well it utilized the technical assistance requested.|

-DOE requests that interested parties comment on this notice, including the specific questions identified below:
+DOE requests that interested parties comment on this notice of revised proposed policy, including the specific questions identified below:

-(a) Would $200,000 be an appropriate amount for the assessment and planning grant to conduct a needs assessment?
+(a) Would $200,000 be an appropriate amount for the assessment and planning grant to conduct an initial needs assessment?